-Versatile and scalable synthesis of cyclic organic carbonates under organocatalytic continuous flow conditions
+Versatile and scalable synthesis of cyclic organic carbonates under organocatalytic continuous flow conditions†

 The benchmark route for the preparation of cyclic organic carbonates starts from toxic, volatile and unstable epoxides.
-In this work, cyclic organic carbonates are prepared according to an alternative sustainable and intensified continuous flow conditions from the corresponding 1,2-diols.
-The process utilizes dimethyl carbonate (DMC) as low toxicity carbonation reagent and relies on the organocatalytic activity of widely available and cheap organic ammonium and phosphonium salts.
+In this work, cyclic organic carbonates are prepared according to alternative sustainable and intensified continuous flow conditions from the corresponding 1,2-diols.
+The process utilizes dimethyl carbonate (DMC) as a low toxicity carbonation reagent and relies on the organocatalytic activity of widely available and cheap organic ammonium and phosphonium salts.
 Glycerol is selected as a model substrate for preliminary optimization with a library of homogeneous ammonium and phosphonium salts.
 The nature of the anion dramatically influences the catalytic activity, while the nature of the cation does not impact the reaction.
-Upon optimization, glycerol carbonate is obtained in 95% conversion and 79% selectivity within 3 min of residence time at 180 °C (11 bar) with 3.5 mol% of tetrabutylammonium bromide as organocatalyst.
-A straightforward liquid-liquid extraction procedure enables both the purification of glycerol carbonate and the recycling of the homogeneous catalyst.
-The conditions are amenable to refined and crude biobased glycerol, although conversions are lower in the latter case.
+Upon optimization, glycerol carbonate is obtained in 95% conversion and 79% selectivity within 3 min residence time at 180 °C (11 bar) with 3.5 mol% of tetrabutylammonium bromide as the organocatalyst.
+A straightforward liquid–liquid extraction procedure enables both the purification of glycerol carbonate and the recycling of the homogeneous catalyst.
+The conditions are amenable to refined and crude bio-based glycerol, although conversions are lower in the latter case.
 Control experiments suggest that water present in the crude samples induces significant hydrolysis of glycerol carbonate.
-The reaction conditions are then successfully applied on a wide diversity of substrates, affording the corresponding cyclic carbonates in overall good to excellent yields (20 examples, 45-95%).
-The substrate scope notably encompasses biobased starting materials such as glycerol ethers and erythritol-derived diols.
+The reaction conditions are then successfully applied on a wide variety of substrates, affording the corresponding cyclic carbonates in overall good to excellent yields (20 examples, 45–95%).
+The substrate scope notably encompasses bio-based starting materials such as glycerol ethers and erythritol-derived diols.
 In-line NMR is featured as a qualitative analytical tool for real-time reaction monitoring.
 The scalability of this carbonation procedure on glycerol is assessed in a commercial pilot-scale silicon carbide continuous flow reactor of 60 mL internal volume.
-Glycerol carbonate is obtained in 76% yield, corresponding to a productivity of 13.6 kg day-1.
+Glycerol carbonate is obtained in 76% yield, corresponding to a productivity of 13.6 kg per day.